Actuators - Making Adjustments

 Hand quadrants are the most common type of manual actuator.
 You must adjust these actuators by hand, like a lever.
 In fact, hand quadrants are reinforced levers installed on the driving axle of the damper.
 With the hand quadrant, operators can adjusts the blades by pulling or pushing the lever.

 These actuators are best suited for blades that open or close on occasion.
 Hand quadrants are the cheapest option, but they require access to the louver or damper being adjusted.
+They are not a good fit for dampers in ducts.

 You may not be able to freely adjust the hand quadrant.
 Adjustable louvers are installed in or near a building's walls, making them difficult to access.
 In these situations, a manual actuator may not be your best option.